japhero/ObsidianMain/Areas/Sat Prep/Mindy Notes.md

 - [x] Miller recommend
 - [x] Finish common app questions by the end of the weekend
 - [ ] Start suplemental essays buy the week

+ - [ ] Change what classes i am reporting for this year
+ - [ ] Talk with my counsoler about whats in my transcript